grafana/pyroscope/docs/sources/configure-client/language-sdks/ebpf.md

   --tenant-id=<TenantID>              \
 ```

 To configure eBPF integration to send data to Phlare, replace the `<URL>` placeholder with the appropriate server URL.
-This could be the grafana.com Phlare URL or your own custom Phlare server URL.
+This could be the Grafana Cloud URL or your own custom Phlare server URL.

-If you need to send data to grafana.com, you'll have to configure HTTP Basic authentication.
-Replace `<User>` with your grafana.com stack user and `<Password>` with your grafana.com API key.
+If you need to send data to Grafana Cloud, you'll have to configure HTTP Basic authentication.
+Replace `<User>` with your Grafana Cloud stack user and `<Password>` with your Grafana Cloud API key.

 If your Phlare server has multi-tenancy enabled, you'll need to configure a tenant ID.
 Replace `<TenantID>` with your Phlare tenant ID.